From the Chair’s Desk

 Our department is defined by the breadth and depth of our thriving programs of study:

 - Bachelor of Arts in Arts Management, in cooperation with the Fischer College of Business;

 - Bachelor of Art Education;

-- Master of Arts in Art Education (on campus and Online);
+- Master of Arts in Art Education (Online)

 - Master of Arts in Arts Policy and Administration, a collaborative program with the John Glenn College of Public Affairs;

 - Doctor of Philosophy in Arts Administration, Education and Policy;

 - Graduate Specializations in Art Education, Cultural Policy and Arts Management, and Museum Education;

 - Undergraduate Minor in Arts Entrepreneurship; and

 - Proposed (under review) Graduate Minor in Arts Management.